Deeply Rooted

 Of Report Cards and What a Great Teacher Knew

 Last fall, I visited my mom in Wyoming.
-She used the opportunity to do some major house cleaning – which included the passing on of a lifetime of paper treasures.
-Every finger painting, mother’s day card, letter to Santa, and term paper I had ever created was ceremoniously dumped in my lap one evening.
-I relived a lot of childhood leafing through those papers.
+She used the opportunity to do some major house cleaning which included the passing on of a lifetime of paper treasures.
+Every finger painting, mother’s day card, letter to Santa and term paper I had ever created was ceremoniously dumped in my lap one evening.
+I relived a lot of my childhood leafing through those papers.
 Some good, some not so much.
-What that took my breath away, what I couldn’t put down, were the report cards.
+What I touched that took my breath away, what I couldn’t put down, were the report cards.

 In my hands I held the perfect penmanship of my grade school teachers.
 As I read their words and looked at their assessments of my abilities, I started to see how I had become and not become what I am today.
 Holding onto those fragile pieces of paper, I felt my adult-sized body begin to shrink until I was once again the girl wearing my favorite smiley-face jumper, the one my mom had made me at her Sears sewing class.